orbeon/orbeon-forms-doc/XForms-~-Error-Handling.md

 So Orbeon Forms (since 2011-11-05) implements a new and improved behavior for certain runtime errors.
 This behavior is described below and is also expected to be part of XForms 2.0.

-## Orbeon XForms error handling behavior at a glance
+## Orbeon XForms error handling behavior

 The error handling behavior allows recovering from many errors, including XPath errors, binding errors, and errors while running actions.